color / genetic testing, (keep scrolling for health testing)

 They should not be crossed with piebald.
 Dogs on the upper end of harlequin alone can appear as “double merles.”
 It is recommended to be cautious selecting breeding pairs in this range.

 This gets infinitely more complex when you add in the combination possibilities, the fact that basepairs can shorten/lengthen when developing.
-Typically not by a whole range, but a merle may produce an atypical+ merle due to shortening or the merle sine.
+Typically not by a whole range, but a classic merle may produce an atypical+ merle due to shortening or the merle sine.
 To complicate things more, dogs can have more than 2 different merle genes.
-They can have 3 or 4 different copies of merle (Ie: M/Ma+/Mc/m).
+They can have 3 or 4 different copies of merle (Ie: M/Ma+/Mc/m) known as Mosaic.

 *Base pair counts are based on Vemodia labs values.